dtcooper/tomato/README.md

 - [ ] Prevent duplicate assets from playing within a certain time period
 - [ ] Start/end time for assets in client are based on "is likely to play at" time
 - [ ] Empty rotators are warned on (based on feature flag)
+- [ ] Have a maximum upload asset length

 ### Future Versions